micahamd/localllama/readme.md

 # Local(o)llama chatbot

-A Python application for interacting with local LLMs from Ollama.
+A minimal Python application for easily interacting with local LLMs from Ollama.

 Features:
 💬 Real-time chat interface with streaming responses